AndrasKovacs/elaboration-zoo/05-pruning/README.md

 - typed metas
 - pruning

+You can look at [example.txt](example.txt) for examples which can be elaborated thanks to new features.

 #### Typed & ordered metacontext

 Previously, the metacontext was conceptually an untyped mutual block of definitions.